kevllino/WanWiki/Sending-and-Receiving-WAN.md

 <br>
 <br>

-Step 4: An summary of the transaction is shown under the Transaction List in the Wallet.
+Step 4: A summary of the transaction is shown under the Transaction List in the Wallet.

 <kbd>
 [[https://github.com/wanchain/Wikiphoto/blob/master/Wanchain-Send-5.PNG]]